ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

-*Note:- For making sure what variables you will need to have in this variable group you can follow the guide provided in the following link: [Environment Variables Guide](./vars-readme.md)*
+*Note:- For making sure what variables you will need to have in this variable group you can follow the section **How to view the connection strings for the variables** in the guide provided in the following link: [Environment Variables Guide](./vars-readme.md)*